 94 With all due respect, I am at a loss to understand how Brillig could have missed Jung's point, which is that consciousness is an end in itself, and moreover is useful: "The reason why consciousness exists, and why there is an urge to widen and deepen it, is very simple: without consciousness things go less well." ("Analytical Psychology and Weltanschauung," The Structure and Dynamics of the Psyche, CW 8, par.
-695) Jung's essential views on this subject are presented in Edward E Edinger, The Creation of Consciousness: Jung's Myth for Modern Man.
+695) Jung's essential views on this subject are presented in Edward F. Edinger, The Creation of Consciousness: Jung's Myth for Modern Man.

-95Journals, p.
+95 Journals, p.
 47.

-"One cannot reap immediately where one has sown. . . .
-One does not begin feasting at dawn but at sunset."96
+does not begin feasting at dawn but at sunset."96